ChiperSage/Login-Register-NestJs/README.md

-Sure!
-Here is the revised README without code blocks and folder structure:

----

 # NestJS Authentication and User Management

 This project is a basic implementation of authentication and user management using NestJS.
 It includes features for user registration, login, and protected routes for user management that are accessible only to authenticated users.